-A common law employee is someone hired by an employer, with the employer having the right to control the employee's work.
-The test of whether someone who does work for your business is your common law employee is whether you have control over what the employee will do and how it will be done.
+A common-law employee is someone hired by an employer, with the employer having the right to control the employee's work.
+As a business, someone is considered a common-law employee if you have control over what the employee will do and how it will be done.

 - The employee is assigned to work specific days and hours, as needed by the employer.

-- The employee's decisions are subject to employer approval.
-The amount of employer oversight on decisions depends on the employee's length of service and experience.
+- The employee's decisions are subject to employer approval, and the amount of employer oversight on decisions depends on the employee's length of service and experience.

-- Customers are the property of the employer, not the employee.
+- Customers belong to the employer, not the employee.